More HIV Research Highlights From CROI 2017

 To learn about these developments and more, watch their conversation below or on the AIDS.gov Facebook page.

 Tomorrow, Dr. Dieffenbach will return to share brief highlights of the science presented on the conference's final day, Thursday, February 16.
 Tune in to AIDS.gov's Facebook page at 5:00 p.m.
 (ET)/2:00 p.m.
 (PT).
 And be sure to comment and share!

-This article was provided by AIDS.gov.
+This article was provided by HIV.gov.
 It is a part of the publication The 24th Conference on Retroviruses and Opportunistic Infections.